Georges Pioch

 Georges Jules Charles Pioch (9 October 1873 – 27 March 1953) was a French poet, journalist, pacifist and socialist intellectual.
-He was president of the International League for Peace from 1930–37.
+He was president of the International League for Peace from 1930 to 1937.

 Early years

 Georges Pioch was born in Paris on 9 October 1873.

 He began writing, and published collections of poetry in the Mercure de France.

 He contributed to Paul Fort's review Vers et prose, and was associated with Saint-Georges de Bouhélier.

 His early works such as La Légende blasphémée (1897), Toi (1897), Le Jour qu'on aime (1898) and Instants de Ville (1898) received good reviews.

 As a journalist, from 1900 Pioch wrote on literary and dramatic topics for the Libertaire.

 Pioch was editor of Gil Blas in 1910, and of Hommes du jour in 1914.

 He belonged to a group of intellectuals who were committed to the liberation of Alfred Dreyfus.

 They defended truth and believed that intellectuals should join with the people.

 In 1914 he contributed to the monthly review La Caravane.

 In his book 15 000 !
 La Foire électorale (1914) he described the elections of 26 April 1914.

 He observed that the passion and solemnity of the events were more the work of art than of nature, and the heart was not present.